The PDAP program is FREE. There are no costs, no dues, no registration. This means you need absolutely no money to join or attend.

 If you are concerned for a friend who is using drugs and want to help, the first step is to find out first and foremost what help is available in your area.
 Get together a list of resources, so you will have some answers ready, and then make time for a heart-to-heart talk with your friend.
 Sit down with them and first let them know that it is because you love them, that you care enough to stick with them if they want to try to help themselves.
 Let them know why exactly you think there is a problem, and do not try to use scare tactics or threats, as they rarely succeed.
 Also, remember that your resources are just to help you both get information.
 Have your resources ready, and offer to go with them if they agree to seek help.

-If you are active in the PDAP program and have a relapse, you will not be banished or scorned.
+If you are active in the PDAP program and have a relapse, you will not be kicked out or shamed.
 Relapse is generally a normal part of the recovery process.
 It is times like these when you may feel the need of support from the group even more and PDAP is here for this very reason.
 If this happens it is important not to punish yourself.
 Bring yourself to the next meeting available and together we'll help get you back on track.

 How long it takes to reach a chemical free lifestyle is entirely up to you.
-For some, getting involved in the program and following the 12 steps takes longer than others.
+For some, getting involved in a program takes longer than others.
 Meanwhile, there are some who come to their first meeting and walk away from drug use forever.
 There are many reasons people will give themselves or others, as an excuse to try drugs or justify their reasons for continuing to use them.
 But often the craving to use mood-altering substances is merely a symptom of some other feeling, problem, need, want, desire, or emotion that has not been met with or dealt with accordingly.
-By working the 12 steps of the PDAP program, it is common that cravings subside significantly in about 30 days.
+By thoroughly working a program, it is possible that cravings subside significantly in about 30 days.
 After the first year of sobriety, the tendency to view drugs as part of our lives tapers off and the comfort they once provided is gone.
+Remember , everybody is different, and cravings come and go.
+The common denominator of those who stay sober, are the ones who stay in pursuit of wellness.

 It is common that PDAP staff will be asked this question from parents who are trying to assess how severe the situation is about a loved one.
 People naturally want to associate frequency of drug use as the denominator for how bad off a user may be.
 It is not "how much" or "how often" that alone determines a problem, although these are factors that characterize addiction.
 But contrary to belief, the drug itself or frequency of use may not be the only issue that needs attention.
 Personality traits among risk-takers, thrill seekers, creative types and personal extremists have common tendencies for such urges for gratification, which chemical use provides.
 Abuse is present where drugs are causing further problems and no action is being taken to correct or alter the problematic behavior (the behavior which is a direct result from drug use.)
 It's simple, if all other problems lead back to some association with the drug use, and nothing is being done about it, abuse is more than likely the case.